Research-Based

 Matcha Green Tea In A Cup

-Matcha is significantly rich in catechins, plant compounds that are usually found in tea that give it its antioxidant properties.
+Matcha is rich in catechins, plant compounds found in tea that provide antioxidant properties.

 2) Matcha May Prevent Cancer

-Aside from helping you prevent cancer, antioxidants, EGCg catechins, and other types of catechins fight off free radicals.
-This can help you prevent or reduce your risk of major diseases such as cancer, heart disease, diabetes, etc.
+Beyond cancer prevention, antioxidants, EGCg catechins, and other catechin types combat free radicals.
+This helps reduce your risk of major diseases including cancer, heart disease, and diabetes.

 3) Matcha Can Help You Lose Weight

-For instance, according to one study, green tea extract is shown to increase fat burning by up to 17% during moderate exercise.
-On another account, a review of 11 studies shows that green tea helped reduce body weight and maintain a healthy weight.
+For example, one study demonstrated that green tea extract increased fat burning by up to 17% during moderate exercise.
+Additionally, a review of 11 studies revealed that green tea helped reduce body weight and maintain healthy weight levels.

 4) Matcha Can Boost Cognitive Function

-Some studies suggest that matcha can improve and boost your brain or cognitive function.
+Research suggests that matcha can enhance brain and cognitive function.

-For instance, according to one study of 23 people, matcha improved the memory, reaction time, and attention of people who consumed a matcha tea or bar compared to those who consumed its placebo counterpart.
+In one study involving 23 participants, matcha improved memory, reaction time, and attention in those who consumed matcha tea or bars compared to those receiving placebos.

 5) Matcha Could Promote Heart Health

-As a green tea, matcha can help reduce the risk of heart disease and promote overall heart health.
+As a green tea, matcha can help reduce heart disease risk and promote cardiovascular health.

 6) Matcha May Protect The Liver